 Life is full of metaphorical, societal, chemical prisons via things like addiction, debt, prejudice, illness, and political systems.

-Here are the best movies about freedom, liberty, and independence that eloquently explore chains and liberation in various forms.
+Here are our picks for the best movies about freedom and liberty that eloquently explore liberation in various forms.

 12. Amazing Grace (2006)